 This scholarship is intended to assist a local student with expenses associated with studying at (any) university, providing ongoing financial assistance for 3 years of their chosen course.

-In 2023, Abbey Chorley was the successful recipient.
-Abbey is undertaking a Bachelor of Architecture and Built Designs at the University of Tasmania - Launceston campus.
-Abbey is a hardworking and determined young lady who has always strived to succeed with her study which has contributed to the amazing results she has obtained through her high school and college education.
-Abbey's achievements have now allowed her to pursue her dream career of becoming an architect and she has six years of study ahead of her to accomplish this.
-After graduating as a qualified architect, Abbey plans to continue living in Dorset, run her own architect business and bring her expertise to the Dorset municipality to help design dream homes for residents in our local towns.
-Abbey will receive $3,000 per year for 3 years to assist with her educational expenses.
+In 2024, Halle Walters was the successful recipient.
+Halle is undertaking a Bachelor of Architecture and Built Environments at the University of Tasmania in Launceston.
+After Halle completes her initial 3 years, she is planning on completing her masters which will be an additional 2 years of study.
+Halle is a hardworking and determined young lady, who has always strived to succeed with her study which has contributed to the amazing results she has obtained through her high school and college education.
+Halle is very involved in the Dorset community and demonstrates strong leadership qualities through her involvement with local sporting clubs.
+After graduating, Halle plans to continue living in Dorset and run her own business.
+Halle will receive $3,000 per year for 3 years to assist with her educational expenses.

 Barry Jarvis Scholarship

-Due to the high standard of applications received, and no applications received for the Agribusiness Scholarship, the Panel decided to award a second University Scholarship.
+Due to the high standard of applications received, and no applications received for the Agribusiness Scholarship, the Commissioner decided to disperse these allocated funds amongst five of the apprenticeship scholarship applicants.
+Ben Cresswell, Callum Lancaster, Warrick Hall, Rowan Johnson and Nicholas Cresswell will all received a one-off payment of $500.

 Dorset Council offers three grants to community groups under the Community Grants Program.
 Depending on the type of project and the funds required, community groups can apply for one of three grants from a total pool of $55,000.